 Call Center Metrics Dashboard: The Top 9

-An automated workforce management (WFM) solution can access, record and display dozens of different metrics to help manage performance.
-Priorities may vary between different call centers, but these 9 are particularly important as they relate to such vital issues as forecasting, scheduling, agent adherence and performance management:
+An automated workforce management (WFM) solution can access, record and display a dashboard of call center metrics to help manage performance.
+Priorities may vary between different call centers, but these 9 standard call center metrics are particularly important as they relate to such vital issues as forecasting, scheduling, agent adherence and performance management:

 1. Average Handle Time (AHT)